mrcavalcanti/mosaicoo/CONTRIBUTING.md

 If you have an idea of how to improve Grafana, submit an [enhancement request](https://github.com/grafana/grafana/discussions/new).

-We want to make Grafana accessible to even more people.
+We want to make Mosaicoo accessible to even more people.
 Submit an [accessibility issue](https://github.com/grafana/grafana/issues/new?labels=type%3A+accessibility&template=3-accessibility.md) to help us understand what we can improve.

 ### Write documentation